dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

    })
 }
 ```
 For us, what matters is the `Name (_ADR, 0x12)  // _ADR: Address` as this tells us the location of the USB port.
 This value will be turned into our `port` value on the plist.
+Some DSDTs don't declare their USB address, for these situations we can see their IOReg properties.

 ![](https://i.imgur.com/9R6cab8.png)